 Safe Kids Kansas, State Farm and KDOT partner up for safety message

-Seat belts save more than 15,000 lives every year and are the best defense against drunk, aggressive, and distracted drivers.
+An average of 102 people die each day in motor vehicle crashes nationally; that’s an average of one death every 14 minutes.
 “Seat belts are the single most effective device you can use to save your life during a vehicle crash,” said Sage.
 “They also reduce your chances of having a serious injury by as much as 50 percent.
 It’s such a simple thing, so take your life into your own hand and buckle up.”